 You may have multiple outlets on a 20-amp circuit, but only one or two outlets are used at the same time.
 You should follow the National Electric Code (NEC) guidelines while installing outlets within the 20 amp circuit.

-How Many Outlets are on a 20 amp Circuit?
+Calculate How Many Outlets are on a 20-Amp Circuit?

-The maximum current draw of a single outlet is 180 watts or 1.5 amps, while a 20-amp circuit has a power draw of 120V and it can reach its peak with 2400 watts.
+The maximum current draw of a single outlet is 180 watts or 1.5 amps, while a 20-amp circuit has a power draw of 120V and it can reach its peak at 2400 watts.

 Putting 13 devices on a single 20 amp circuit will not let other devices get enough power to start up.
 Also, if your circuit is 90% occupied, it can make the breaker trip.
 This is why it is advised by NEC to limit the load to 80% or less.